Alodia Gosiengfiao

-Alodía Almira Arraiza Gosiengfiao-Quimbo (born March 9, 1988) is a Filipina cosplayer, model, TV presenter, singer, vlogger, actress and co-founder of Tier One Entertainment.
+Alodía Almira Gosiengfiao Quimbo (née Gosiengfiao; born March 9, 1988) is a Filipino cosplayer, model, TV presenter, singer, vlogger, actress and co-founder of Tier One Entertainment.
 She is also known as Senpai Alodia of the Philippines.
 As a celebrity endorser, she is one of the ambassadors and VJ for Animax Asia known as the "Ani-mates" and co-host of ABS-CBN's prank show Laugh Out Loud.
 She has been featured in various magazines, newspapers and TV shows locally and abroad.
 She appeared on the Filipino FHM 100 Sexiest Women poll, ranking No. 1 in 2009, No. 2 in 2010 and No. 3 in 2012; she posed as the cover girl for that magazine on its July 2013 issue.
 She was named by DOS Magazine as one of the Most Influential Women in the Philippines.

 Cosplaying

-Alodía became involved in cosplay after contacting other anime and video game enthusiasts in an internet fan forum called Animé Club.
+Gosiengfiao became involved in cosplay after contacting other anime and video game enthusiasts in an internet fan forum called Animé Club.
 Encouraged by her friends from the forum, she started cosplaying in 2003 at the age of 15, joining various competitions in Metro Manila.
 Her first cosplayed character was a Priestess from Ragnarok Online at Ragnalaunch in Glorietta.
 She began to attract attention when she won 3rd place in the 2003 C3 Convention as Gun Mage Rikku of Final Fantasy X-2.
 This led to her and her younger sister Ashley Gosiengfiao being featured on the cover of Issue 14 of Culture Crash Magazine, a manga magazine in the Philippines.
 Since then, she cosplayed a series of characters from over 40 anime, movie and video game titles including: Witchblade, G.I.
 Joe, K-On!, Paradise Kiss, Evangelion and Final Fantasy X-2.
 As a multi-awarded cosplayer, she is now being invited to appear at conventions or to judge competitions locally and abroad.
 She started judging at the age of 18.